14 min read

 | Careers last forever | Eliminates urgency | Short windows create time pressure |

-How Technical Language Becomes Intimate Language
+How Does Technical Language Become Intimate Language?

 - Characters use professional terminology in professional contexts